Root Canal Therapy in Hewitt, TX

 What is root canal retreatment?

-Though it isn’t common, some patients’ teeth get re-infected after root canal therapy.
-This can happen if all the infection isn’t cleared out, often due to a complicated tooth root structure or if there’s a structural issue with the protections we put in place.
+Root canal retreatment occurs when a patient’s tooth get re-infected after root canal therapy.
+Though uncommon, this can happen if all the infection isn’t cleared out, there’s a complicated tooth root structure, or if there’s an issue with the protections we put in place.

-If you’re one of these patients, one of our dentists will thoroughly clean out your tooth and refill it.
-Reinfection doesn’t mean your tooth is lost, as another root canal can still preserve your tooth.
+If you’re in need of root canal retreatment, one of our experienced dentists will thoroughly clean out your tooth and refill it.
+Reinfection doesn’t mean your tooth is lost, as another procedure can still preserve it.

 How can you tell if a tooth is dead?

-A dying tooth often looks discolored — it can appear yellow, brown, gray, or even black.
+A dying tooth often looks discolored — it can appear yellow, brown, gray, or black.
 You’re also likely to experience toothaches or gum pain around the tooth.
+Severe pain may also indicate that the nerves in your tooth are dying, which can become more sensitive if untreated.

-If you experience any severe pain in your mouth, an appointment at Central Texas Dental Care can determine the cause and solution to your tooth pain.
-Severe pain is a sign that something is seriously wrong and may have health effects if left untreated.
+If you’re experiencing severe pain in your mouth or if you’re uncertain your tooth is dead, we urge you to schedule an appointment at Central Texas Dental Care so our expert dentists can determine the cause and solution to your tooth pain.

 How long does root canal therapy take?